 What was playing at the Great Wall of China like?

 It was a wonderful moment to play at the Great Wall of China.
 I really enjoyed it.
 It took a year to put the show together – we had to get permission from the government.
 It was well worth it.
 I was really happy they allowed me to do it.

 “Let the Music Play” is just an all-time classic.
 And I love that, like yourself.
-There are certain tracks you want to work on.
+There are.

 Since you’re a trained chef, I’m wondering what kind of meals you like to cook?